CriticalMoments/CMSaasStarter/README.md

 # Quick Start

-### Get Started (Local Development)
+## Create a Copy of the Template

 To get started, create your own copy of the project for development.
 There are two options:

-- "Use this template": use this button if you want to build your own project using CMSaasStarter as a starter template and you aren't planning on contributing work back to the public open source project.
+- "Use this template": use this Github button if you want to build your own project using CMSaasStarter as a starter template and you aren't planning on contributing work back to the public open source project.
 See [Github Docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
 - "Fork": use this button if you want contribute some or all of your work back to the public open source project.
 It will keep the full commit history, and be easier to create PRs back to CMSaasStarter.

-Then locally:
+## Setup Local Development

+On your development machine:

 ```
 git pull [Your Repo Created Above]